High School Enrichment Program

 • It is the Office of Early College policy to reply only to students via your SCCCD email address once your application packet is submitted

-Denial Appeal: If you do not meet the eligibility requirements AND you have submitted the additional documentation (see Eligibility Requirements above under Step 1), the application will be forwarded to the Vice President of Instruction for review.
+Denial Appeal: If you do not meet the eligibility requirements above AND you have submitted the additional documentation (see Eligibility Requirements above under Step 1), the application will be forwarded to the Vice President of Instruction for approval or denial of enrollment.

 ARE YOU ENROLLED?